hashbender/foldem/README.md

 compile 'codes.derive:foldem:1.0.0'
 ```

-If you would like to compile Fold'em locally, you can simply run the following commands:
+If you would like to compile Fold'em locally using Gradle, you can simply run the following commands:
 ```
 git clone https://github.com/ableiten/foldem/
 cd foldem